China makes big show of Bo trial, but it's still just theatre

-Never before has the stability and unity-obsessed ruling Communist Party allowed the gritty and colourful details of such a sensitive trial to be publicised almost real-time to the population at large.
+Never before has the stability and unity-obsessed ruling Communist Party allowed the gritty and colorful details of such a sensitive trial to be publicized almost real-time to the population at large.

 None of this means, however, that China has turned a corner in efforts to push the rule of law and official transparency.